 - The Americans with Disabilities Act (ADA): This law prohibits discrimination against individuals with disabilities in the workplace.
 Suppose you are going to rehab due to an addiction considered a disability under the ADA.
 In that case, your employer must make reasonable accommodations for your treatment and recovery unless doing so would cause an undue hardship on the employer’s operations.

 - State Laws: Many states have laws that protect employees from discrimination based on their use of alcohol or drugs as part of a medical treatment program such as drug rehabilitation.
-These state laws typically provide additional protection beyond what is offered by federal laws such as FMLA or ADA, so it’s essential to check your state laws before entering rehab.
+These state laws typically provide additional protection beyond federal laws such as FMLA or ADA, so checking your state laws before entering rehab is essential.

 Can My Employer Find Out I Am In Rehab?